epfl-ada/ada-2024-project-adaspeedia/README.md

-# Ready Player LLM: How do the semantic distances elicited from LLMs using the Wikispeedia measure of relatedness compare to the ones computed from human games?
+# How do the semantic distances elicited from LLMs using the Wikispeedia measure of relatedness compare to the ones computed from human games?

 ## Abstract